sashakot/sk_tools_set/monitoring/README.md

-# Simple script for memory and CPU usage server_counters.sh
+# server_counters.sh  Simple script for memory and CPU usage monitoring

 The script creates monitors CPU and memory usage for a process and reports result in CSV format